403rd Army Field Support Brigade says farewell to ‘Powerhouse 7’

-Command Sgt.
+CAMP WALKER, South Korea – The 403rd Army Field Support Brigade conducted a relinquishment of responsibility ceremony for Command Sgt.
 Maj.
-Christopher Reaves, 403rd Army Field Support Brigade command sergeant major, passes the unit colors to Col. Lisa Rennard, brigade commander, 403rd AFSB, for the final time during his relinquishment of responsibility ceremony at the Kelly Fitness Center on Camp Walker, South Korea, May 16.
+Christopher Reaves at the Kelly Fitness Center here May 16.

+Reaves assumed responsibility as the Powerhouse Brigade command sergeant major Feb.
+10, 2021.

+“Well battle buddy, I don’t think it has truly sunk in yet that you are departing the brigade.
+After passing the colors here for the last time, it will probably hit me loke a ton of bricks tomorrow morning,” said Col. Lisa Rennard, commander, 403rd Army Field Support Brigade.
+“You're the epitome of a servant leader.
+From the first day I met Command Sgt.
+Maj.
+Reaves, it was never about him.
+It was always about the brigade, the mission, the workforce, and the army.
+You were the right command sergeant major at the right time.
+Joint Munitions Command is lucky, and I know you will make a big impact on the workforce as you serve as their command sergeant major.
+Godspeed and we wish you all the best in your future endeavors.”

 |Date Taken: